sbgraves237/radioMonitor/README.md

 * 0_4.
 Record only one *.wav file with a name computed from the current date and time, stopping at the nearest integer multiple of RECORD_SECONDS.
 The resulting *.wav file will therefore have duration at most RECORD_SECONDS.
 (Drop the "-5sec" characters from the file name.)
 Done:  2018-11-03.

-* 0_5.
-Put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_4.
+* 0_5.  test_mkdir.py: Test for the existence of a directory and create if it does not exist.

 * 0_6.
-Replace RECORD_SECONDS with RECORD_MINUTES in 0_5, make the other obvious corresponding adjustments, and put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_5.
+Put the log files in a folder with a name constructed from "source" followed by the date;  create the folder if it does not already exist.

 * 0_7.
-Modify the infinite loop of 0_6 to create a file folder for each day and store the *.wav files for that day in that folder.
+Put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_5.

 * 0_8.
+Replace RECORD_SECONDS with RECORD_MINUTES in 0_6, make the other obvious corresponding adjustments, and put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_6.

+* 0_9.
 Change copyright to a standard software license that's free for noncommercial uses.

 * 1_0.
 Release the version from 0_7 after testing.